-Paragraph 11 of your Chapter 13 plan says that if you or your spouse take a retirement fund distribution or have the right to receive any money exceeding \$2500 during your plan, you must inform your lawyer and the Trustee's office.
-It also says that you must keep any of that money safe and you may not spend any of it until you either get permission from the Trustee or an Order from the judge to spend it.
+The Judge's Order approving your plan also says that if you or your spouse take a retirement fund distribution or have the right to receive any money exceeding \$2500 during your plan, you must inform your lawyer and the Trustee's office.
+It also says that you must keep any of that money until you either get permission from the Trustee to spend it.